-The provisions referred to in this section are recognised in accordance with the general criteria for recognition of provisions and are recorded as an increase in the cost of the tangible fixed assets to which they relate when they arise from their acquisition or construction.
+The provisions referred to in this section are recognised in accordance with the general criteria for the recognition of provisions and are recorded as an increase in the value of cost of the items of property, plant and equipment to which they relate when they arise from the acquisition or construction thereof.
 However, if provisions are incurred for the production of inventories, they are recognised in the profit and loss account.